 3.144.
-Export credit insurance continues to be provided by the state-owned Export Credit Guarantee Corporation Limited (ECGC), which retains 90% of the market, as it protects short-, medium-, and long-term risks.132 The ECGC offers mainly export credit insurance to protect: (i) Indian exporters against the risk of non-payment due to commercial and political risks; and (ii) banks and other financial institutions against losses incurred in extending credit facilities to exporters.
-Insurance cover for exporters guarantees the reimbursement of up to 80%-90% of the export value133; higher coverage (up to 95%) may be extended to small exporters.134 Other financial products to secure exports include an export factoring facility for MSMEs, and insurance to protect overseas investments against political risks.135 MSMEs account for 85% of the ECGC's clients.136
+Export credit insurance continues to be provided by the state-owned Export Credit Guarantee Corporation Limited (ECGC), which retains 90% of the market, as it protects short-, medium-, and long-term risks.
+The ECGC offers mainly export credit insurance to protect: (i) Indian exporters against the risk of non-payment due to commercial and political risks; and (ii) banks and other financial institutions against losses incurred in extending credit facilities to exporters.
+Insurance cover for exporters guarantees the reimbursement of up to 80%-90% of the export value to secure exports include an export factoring facility for MSMEs, and insurance to protect overseas investments against political risks.
+MSMEs account for 85% of the ECGC's clients.